bottlerocket-os/bottlerocket-update-operator/README.md

               value: "1"
 ```

-#### Set an Update Time Window
+#### Set an Update Time Window - DEPRECATED

+Note!! that these settings are deprecated and will be removed in a future release.
+You should use the Scheduler settings below.
+If you still decide to use these settings, please use "hour:00:00" format only instead of "HH:MM:SS".

 `UPDATE_WINDOW_START` and `UPDATE_WINDOW_STOP` can be used to specify the time window in which updates are permitted.
-When `UPDATE_WINDOW_START` and `UPDATE_WINDOW_STOP` are both 0:0:0 (default), the feature is disabled.

 To enable this feature, go to `bottlerocket-update-operator.yaml`, change `UPDATE_WINDOW_START` and `UPDATE_WINDOW_STOP` to a `hour:minute:second` formatted value (UTC (24-hour time notation)).
 Note that `UPDATE_WINDOW_START` is inclusive and `UPDATE_WINDOW_STOP` is exclusive.

-To avoid stopping an in-process node update when the update window stops, Bottlerocket update operator reserves 6 mins before `UPDATE_WINDOW_STOP` to finish remaining updates.

 Note: brupop uses UTC (24-hour time notation), please convert your local time to UTC.
 For example: